Voxi0/My-Vault/C/Compilation Process.md

 Key things done in this phase are -
 - **Symbol Resolution:** The linker connects function calls in your code with the correct function definitions, which may reside in other object files or libraries.
 - **Relocation:** The linker adjusts the addresses of variables and functions, ensuring that all addresses are correct once the object files are combined.
-- **Adding Startup Code:** The linker adds necessary boilerplate code to set up the environment, such as passing command-line arguments, setting up the stack, and calling the main function.
+- **Adding Start-up Code:** The linker adds necessary boilerplate code to set up the environment, such as passing command-line arguments, setting up the stack, and calling the main function.
 Without this code, the program cannot run properly.